WailBouhadda/Apartment-Price-Prediction---Data-Mining/README.md

 ## Project Overview

-Welcome to the Apartment Price Prediction project, where we employ data mining techniques to predict apartment prices.
-Our goal is to build a robust machine learning model that can accurately predict apartment prices based on various features.
+Welcome to the Apartment Price Prediction project, where we employ data mining techniques to predict apartment prices, our goal is to build a robust machine learning model that can accurately predict apartment prices based on various features.

 #### Project Goals